 “The Perks of Being a Wallflower” (2012)

-Stephen Chbosky's filmed adaptation of his own novel is one of those sweet, underrated gems with a great sense of nostalgia and a modern sensibility.
-Some of the film's best moments feature Charlie (Logan Lerman) in his first few days of school, like realizing his old friend from junior high has suddenly grown distant, his first party and late night drive with new friends, or working up the courage to find his feet on the dance floor at Homecoming.
+Stephen Chbosky’s filmed adaptation of his own novel is one of those sweet, underrated gems with a great sense of nostalgia and a modern sensibility.
+Some of the film’s best moments feature Charlie (Logan Lerman) in his first few days of school, such as realizing your old friend from junior high has now grown distant, or in looking for the courage to find his feet on the dance floor at Homecoming.

 “21 Jump Street” (2012)